slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"Doubt is the origin of wisdom."
 -- René Descartes*
-- the beginning of wisdom is calling things by their right names -- chinese proverb -->
+> *"The beginning of wisdom is calling things by their right names."
+-- Chinese proverb*
+-->

 > *"Wisdom is nothing more profound than an ability to follow one’s own advice."